zahiruloper-ui/neuro-ml-90days/week01/notes/flashcards/week01.md

 Q: What is min–max scaling?
 A: to convert values in the [0,1] scale

 Q: What does math.sqrt(x) return?
 A: square root of a value

+Day 2:

+Q: What does groupby do in pandas?
+A: Split data into groups by key(s) and let you summarize each group ​
+Q: What does agg do after groupby?
+A: Applies agg functions (like min/max/mean/sum per group

+Q: Why does groupby("city") often make city disappear as a column?
+A: Because the group key becomes the index by default ​
+Q: What does reset_index() do after a groupby?
+A: Turns the index (group keys) back into a normal column and resets to 0,1,2... index
+​
+Q: Why use pd.NamedAgg?
+A: To give clean names to aggregated columns (avoid messy multi-level column names)​

+Q: What is concat used for?
+A: Stack DataFrames together (often add more rows) ​
+Q: What is merge used for?
+A: Join two DataFrames on a key column (like SQL join) ​
+Q: In a left merge, what happens when there is no matching key?
+A: The left row stays, and the new right-side columns become NaN